OctopusDeploy/blog/blog/2021-01/how-to-start-and-refactor-automation-repositories/index.md

 Comparing a centralized repository design to a monolithic app probably makes you think you shouldn’t use it.
 But, it’s exactly where you should start if your team or organization is new to automation and or infrastructure as code in general.
 It’s something you’ll grow out of over time, but jumping ahead to a more mature design will only add complexity, confusion, and reduce your rate of adoption.

 Having everything in one place keeps things simple.
 It’s clear where code should be committed.
-It’s easy to track changes and there is a single CI\CD pipeline to troubleshoot.
+It’s easy to track changes and there is a single CI/CD pipeline to troubleshoot.

 ## When is it Time to Refactor?